legends2k/blog/content/note/push_fork.md

 1. Make sure you've the upstream as one of your remotes, if not add
 {{< highlight cfg >}}
-git remote add Upstream git@github.com:user/project.git
+git remote add upstream git@github.com:user/project.git
 {{< /highlight >}}

 1. Pull changes from upstream by rebasing instead of a merge
 {{< highlight cfg >}}
-git pull --rebase Upstream <branch_name>
+git pull --rebase upstream <branch_name>
 {{< /highlight >}}

     1. To verify you've done this correctly, you can do `git log --oneline -10`
-    2. You should see your commit at `HEAD` followed by the most recent commit in `Upstream/<branch_name>`
+    2. You should see your commit at `HEAD` followed by the most recent commit in `upstream/<branch_name>`
     3. This confirms that your change would be the latest commit atop all previous commits in upstream

 3. Force push your commit to origin (your fork's remote)